 - Use as Directed – You are expected to drink a full glass of water any time you take this type of medication, and this is especially important after bariatric surgery as dehydration is a serious risk.

 - Avoid When Possible – Talk to your doctor before you use NSAID pain relievers with any regularity, and use alternatives, such as Tylenol, whenever possible.
 NSAID pain relievers are safe, but those that experienced bariatric surgery still want to be extra careful.

 Many patients do not experience much post-op pain or discomfort.
 The majority of any pain that is experienced usually subsides within 2 weeks You may experience some mild discomfort.
-If you are experiencing pain severe enough to require a strong medicine, you should speak with your doctor to ensure that there are no complications.
+If you are experiencing pain severe enough to require a strong medicine, you should speak with your doctor to ensure that there are no gastric sleeve complications.

 Listen to Your Bariatric Surgeon, Primary Care Physician, and Pharmacist

 Don’t forget to speak with your doctor or pharmacist about any other medications you may be taking.
 Some medicines interact with pain relievers or may be affected by a reduced digestion time in the stomach.
 Gastric sleeve is less likely to create medication complications when compared to malabsorptive weight loss procedures (changing the intestines and anatomy), such as gastric bypass or duodenal switch, but it is still important to always be careful.